brenyodani/Rides/README.md

 ## Making a release in the AppStore

+### Storing the certificates

-#### The certificates should be stored in ~/.nextcloud/certificates/ so first create the folder if it does not exist yet:
+The certificates should be stored in ~/.nextcloud/certificates/ so first create the folder if it does not exist yet:

 ``
 mkdir -p ~/.nextcloud/certificates/